Is There A Drug For Memory Loss? Evidence-Based Alzheimer's Treatment

 Looking for effective ways to manage the symptoms of Alzheimer's?

-There are many treatment options available to directly improve the cognitive and behavioral symptoms in individuals with Alzheimer’s.
-However, by addressing the mental health of caregivers, both people with Alzheimer’s and caregivers can benefit.
-Therapists may be able to help caregivers reframe unhelpful thoughts and develop healthy coping mechanisms.
+Various treatment options are available to directly improve the cognitive and behavioral symptoms in individuals with Alzheimer’s disease.
+However, by addressing the mental health of caregivers, both people with Alzheimer’s disease and caregivers may experience improved mental health.
+Therapists may help caregivers reframe unhelpful thoughts and develop healthy coping mechanisms.
 Additionally, they can aid caregivers in providing compassionate care to people with dementia, which may reduce the occurrence of behavioral challenges.

-For some caregivers, attending in-person therapy can pose a significant burden, especially when they’re providing Alzheimer’s care at home.
-In these cases, online therapy may be more useful.
+For some caregivers, attending in-person therapy can pose a significant burden, especially when they’re providing Alzheimer’s disease care at home.
+In these cases, online therapy through a platform like BetterHelp may be more useful.
 With online therapy, caregivers can connect with a therapist from anywhere they have an internet connection and at a time that’s convenient for them.
-This means they can still devote themselves to their caregiving responsibilities while also receiving mental health support in a way that’s convenient for them.
+In these cases, they may devote themselves to their caregiving responsibilities while also receiving mental health support in a way that’s convenient for them.
 Caregivers can connect with a licensed therapist via audio, video, or live chat, in addition to using in-app messaging if they have questions in between therapy sessions.

-A review of 12 randomized controlled trials found that cognitive behavioral therapy (CBT) can effectively reduce emotional burdens, anxiety, and depressive symptoms in caregivers.
+A review of 12 randomized controlled trials found that cognitive-behavioral therapy (CBT) can effectively reduce emotional burdens, anxiety, and depressive symptoms in caregivers.
 In addition to the convenience of internet-based therapy, research has found that online CBT can reduce behavioral and psychological symptoms of dementia and the resulting distress of caregivers.
 CBT is a type of therapy that focuses on changing the thought patterns that are contributing to unwanted behaviors.
-As an individual shifts their thoughts, they may also be able to alter their emotional and behavioral responses.
+As individuals shift their thoughts, they may also be able to alter their emotional and behavioral responses.

 Takeaway